Beneath A Dappled Sky

 2020 has been a hard year for my family.
 We mourned the loss of my mother-in-law who passed away on New Year's Eve, 2019.
 Then, my 28-year-old nephew and his girlfriend died in a motorcycle accident on March 15 - the week Colorado was told not to gather in groups of more than 10 people.
 A small family service was held.
 Overwhelming grief shows up on days we don't expect it.
 And then more life happens, good and bad.

 The pandemic seems to magnify everything.
 We stay home in isolation.
 We live in fear of Covid-19.
 We go to the grocery store where shelves were empty.
 We almost ran out of toilet paper!
 Now we wear masks when we go to the store.
+When fear ramps up, I play the hammered dulcimer, read a book, or take a walk.
+I miss seeing my grandchildren several times a week, but I am thankful for video chats.

 Today Colorado moved from a Stay-At-Home order to Safer-At-Home.
 Restrictions loosened a little.
 I went to my hair stylist and got my hair done today!
 Little things make a difference.
 I still look forward to the day when I can meet a friend at a restaurant and visit.